tom-seddon/beeblink/docs/fs.md

 (You can have the server find volumes from multiple folders.
 See the list of [server command line options](./server.md).)

+### Moving volumes

+If you move a volume's folder on the server without changing its name, the server won't know to rebuild the volumes list when you try to select it.
+The name is already in its internal list, so it'll assume it still exists at its old location.

+Supply `!` on the command line after the volume name in this case, to force it to rebuild the list.
+For example:

+    *VOL newvol2 !

+(Doing this will rebuild the entire volumes list.
+So if you've moved multiple volumes, you only need to force the volume list rebuild once, rather than each time you select one of the moved volumes.)

 ## Drives